microsoft/CameraTraps/README.md

 This repo is organized into the following folders...

-## annotations

-Code for creating new annotation tasks and converting annotations to COCO-CameraTraps format.

 ## classification

 Code for training species classifiers on new data sets, generally trained on crops generated via an existing detector.

-## database_tools
+## data_management

-Code for creating, visualizing stats, or editing COCO-CameraTraps style json databases.
+Code for:

+- Converting frequently-used metadata formats to COCO Camera Traps
+- Creating, visualizing, and  editing COCO Camera Traps .json databases
+- Generating tfrecords

 ## demo